Trump proposal to exempt tips from taxes could cost $250 billion

 Assuming a shift of 10% more income stemming from tips would increase the cost to $275 billion, and a doubling of tips offset by lower wages could have the price tag surging to $500 billion, the group projected.

-A spokesperson for Trump did not immediately respond to requests for comment.
+A spokesperson for Trump did not respond to a request for comment.

 Asked about the former president's proposal while briefing reporters on President Biden's tax proposals last week, national economic adviser Lael Brainard declined to address the idea of exempting tips from taxes specifically.